+

 News

-The Alpine Ski World Cup will once again be hosted in Val d'Isère for several races this year.
-The men will meet for Giant Slalom and Slalom on 09 and 10 December 2023.
-The women will have their turn one week later on December 16 and 17, 2023 with downhill and super-G.
+The Alpine Ski World Cup will once again be hosted in Val d'Isère for two races this year.
+The men will meet for Giant Slalom and Slalom on 14 and 15 December 2024.

 The Ski Resort